osandov/asmase/README.md

 ### Print ###
-`asmase` provides built-in commands for printing the architectural state of the child process, which is implemented in a platform-specific way with `ptrace`.
+`asmase` provides built-in commands for printing the architectural state of the child process, which is implemented in a platform-dependent way with `ptrace`.